 How To Use This Discussion Guide

-Begin by reading Willa Cather’s “The Namesake” on our site or in your copy of What So Proudly We Hail.
+Materials Included | Begin by reading Willa Cather’s “The Namesake” on our site or in your copy of What So Proudly We Hail.

 Materials for this guide include background information about the author and discussion questions to enhance your understanding and stimulate conversation about the story.
 In addition, the guide includes a series of short video discussions about the story, conducted by William Schambra (Hudson Institute) with the editors of the anthology.
 These seminars help capture the experience of high-level discourse as participants interact and elicit meaning from a classic American text.
 These videos are meant to raise additional questions and augment discussion, not replace it.

-Below is a sample of writing prompts and essay questions for educators, based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:
+Writing Prompts | Based on Common Core Standards in English Language Arts and Literacy in History/Social Studies:

 - America is said, rightly, to be a nation founded not on ties of blood and soil, but on ideas and ideals.
 What then is the role of ties to land and ancestors for American identity?
 In the past?
 Today?
 After reading “The Namesake,” write an essay that addresses the question and support your position with evidence from the text.
 Be sure to acknowledge competing views.
 Give examples from past or current events or issues to illustrate and clarify your position.
 (Argumentation/Analysis; Task 2)